Open-Microfrontends/open-microfrontends-examples/host-backend-integration-ssr/README.md

 }
 ```

-### Start the Application Host
+### Start the Host Application

-    cd application-host
+    cd host-application
     npm i
     npm start

-The Application Host will be available under: http://localhost:7940
+The Host Application will be available under: http://localhost:7940